-- Your name and contact information. - o A brief statement about your current situation. - Your specific request. - What you have done so far (Example: I have written to X organization and they suggested I contact you). - Any restrictions for mailings (Example: Mail with staples or paper clips will not be accepted by my prison facility).
+Your name and contact information.
+A brief statement about your current situation.
+Your specific request.
+What you have done so far (Example: I have written toX organization and they suggested I contact you).
+Any restrictions for mailings (Example: Mail with staples or paper clips will not be accepted by my prison facility).

 When contacting an agency for help by mail, email or phone, be persistent and polite in order to get results.
 Ask questions if information is not clear to you.
 Remember that many organizations are staffed by volunteers who are eager to help, but may not have the answers you are looking for.
-If someone cannot help you, ask about who can.
+If someone cannot help you, ask who can.

-The Internet can also be helpful to find information about VA benefits and community resources in your area.
+The Internet can also be a helpful tool to find information concerning VA benefits and community resources in your area.
 This guide includes web addresses, when available.
 If computer access is not available at your facility, you can visit the public library after release.
-Computer access may also be provided at Libraries and Employment Security Department offices (referred to as Job Service Centers or Unemployment Offices).
+Computer access may also be provided at WorkForce Investment Network Centers also known as Employment Security Department offices (referred to as WIN Job Service Centers or Unemployment Offices).